The first true pillarless hardtops were the all-new 1949 General Motors coupes offered by Cadillac, Buick and Oldsmobile.

 Then wait for a sunny day, roll down the windows including the one in the tail gate, fire up the big old V8, ease out on to the road and put some Booker T on the stereo.
 You won’t be able to wipe the smile off your dial and every wannabe surfer you pass will hang out the window to ask how much you want for your ultimate surfboard transit machine…

 Footnote: A number of custom body shops produced Cadillac wagons in very limited numbers through the 1950s, 60s and 70s.
-The below photo is based on a 1969 Cadillac Deville, one of five built as VIP transport for that year's Indy 500.
+The wagon below is based on a 1969 Cadillac Deville, one of five built as VIP transport for that year's Indy 500.